gmarkkula/COMMOTIONSFramework/README.md

 * The "*Golman et al tests*" folder contains basically the same as the publicly shared repository https://github.com/gmarkkula/GolmanEtAlTypeModel, but with some added project-internal tests.

 * This root folder contains a work in progress towards a more complete implementation of the framework described in the scoping document.
 As of today's (2020-06-02) commit, it implements `b1DD-b2SP-b3VD-oEA-oBEvs-oBEa` for pedestrian (speed-controlling) agents.
-Please note that the code and comments have not yet been completely harmonised with the exact mathematical notation used in the scoping document.
 Entry point: Run `test_scp_model.py`.
+See also [`notation.ipynb`](notation.ipynb) for some notes complementing the model scoping document.

 Some things on Gustav's todolist as next steps for the framework implementation:
-* Update code to use same mathematical notation as scoping doc.
+* ~~Update code to use same mathematical notation as scoping doc.~~
 * Extend to allow different agent types, specifically to allow also driver (acceleration-controlling) agents.